 What does HACCP stand for?

+A hygiene code is basically a ready-made HACCP plan, which simply describes how you can monitor food safety and hygiene.
+If you work according to the code, you meet the requirements.
 You can order the approved code through the sector organisation for the hospitality industry, the Royal Dutch Hotel and Catering Association (Koninklijke Horeca Nederland, KHN).

 Markets, events, food trucks

 Do you sell food or beverages at a market, event, or from a food truck?
 There are specific requirements (in Dutch) for the hygiene and layout of mobile food outlets.